Zmrihawy/Webutvikling-project3/README.md

 ## Testing
 We deployed three methods of testing, unit testing with jest, end-to-end testing with cypress and Chai mocha super testing.
-All unit tests can be found in client directory in tests folder.
+All unit tests can be found in client directory in the tests folder.
 Run `npm test` run all tests.
-The cypress tests can be found in the cypress folder.
-The Chai mocha tests can be found in the server directory.
+The cypress tests can be found in the cypress folder in the client directory.
+The Chai mocha tests can be found in the server directory in the tests folder.
+More about these tests below.

 ### Unit Testing
 We decided to use unit testing for testing individual components.
 This was done by making snapshot tests for the major